Adolescent Partial Hospitalization Program

-ACRP’s Children & Adolescent Partial Hospitalization Program is the best of both worlds for young people with a serious mental health diagnosis.
+ACRP’s Adolescent Partial Hospitalization Program is the best of both worlds for young people with a serious mental health diagnosis.

-ACRP’s Partial Hospitalization Program allows children and adolescents to receive intensive psychiatric and therapeutic treatment while remaining at home with parents and siblings.
+Partial hospitalization allows adolescents to receive intensive psychiatric and therapeutic treatment while remaining at home with parents and siblings.

 Who is Eligible?